BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

       - type: FeaturedItem
         title: Ecofriendly
         text: >
-          It's made of recycle and degradable materials what doesn't affect to the nature.
+          They are made of recycle and degradable materials what doesn't affect to the nature.
         featuredImage:
           url: /images/1460537.png
           altText: altText of the image